zhixin9001/2021-SAA/note/tips.md

     - NAT instance, charged as EC2 instance
     - both not support ipv6
     - both could used for downloading from internet
+    - If you have resources in multiple Availability Zones and they share one NAT Gateway, but if the NAT Gateway’s Availability Zone is down, resources in the other Availability Zones lose internet access
 - Internet Gateway, cannot be used directly with a private subnet
 - Egress-only internet gateway, an Internet Gateway that supports IPv6 traffic
 - AWS Resource Access Manager (RAM)